Technip Energies

-Technip Energies N.V. is a French engineering and technology company for the energy industry and chemicals sector.
-It is a spin-off of TechnipFMC.
+Technip Energies NV is a French engineering and technology company for the energy industry and chemicals sector.

+It is a spin-off of TechnipFMC but Technip Energies and TechnipFMC are now two independent companies with no capital ties.

 History

 Technip Energies was established in 2021 as a spinoff of multinational energy company TechnipFMC, itself the result of a merger between French group Technip and American company FMC Technologies.

 In August 2019, TechnipFMC CEO Doug Pferdehirt announced that TechnipFMC would be split into two independent engineering companies: a dedicated technology and services company, to retain the TechnipFMC name, and an engineering and construction business renamed Technip Energies.

 In January 2021, Technip Energies CEO Arnaud Piéton announced plans for an initial public offering and committed to demonstrate to shareholders that the organization could operate independently of TechnipFMC.
-The TechnipFMC spilt became effective the following month.
+The TechnipFMC split became effective the following month.
 The spinoff was completed on 12 February 2021.

 Activities

-Technip Energies, unlike TechnipFMC, will not focus on upstream - oil exploration and production - development projects, but instead largely on design and construction of large-scale projects to liquify and ship natural gas, as well as refinery bio-conversion projects, carbon capture, and hydrogen.
+Technip Energies largely focuses on design and construction of large-scale projects to liquify and ship natural gas, as well as refinery bio-conversion projects, carbon capture, and hydrogen.

 Gas, especially liquefied natural gas (LNG), provides over 60% of Technip Energies’ turnover, while refining and petrochemicals together provide 25-30%.
 Technip Energies is the world leader in the construction of LNG factories.
 Technip Energies is also a world leader in hydrogen, having participated in the construction of 30% of the currently installed production capacities.

-As at December 2021, the company operated in 34 countries with 15,000 employees.
+In 2025, the company operated in 34 countries with 17,000 employees.

 Technip Energies has been the main contractor on the Yamal LNG development, a US$27 billion project designed to ship LNG to Asian markets through the Northeast Passage.
 In March 2022, Technip Energies renounced new business opportunities in Russia following its invasion of Ukraine.
 In April 2022, the European Union's fifth package of sanctions against Russia barred the delivery of goods and technologies required for gas liquefaction, putting a pause on Technip Energies' Arctic LNG 2 liquefied natural gas project.
 In October 2022, Arnaud Pieton announced having signed an Exit Framework Agreement for this project and anticipated completing this process within the first half of 2023.

 In February 2021, QatarEnergy awarded a $13 billion contract to Technip Energies and its Japanese partner Chiyoda.
 The project involves the construction of four natural gas liquefaction plants in Qatar to increase the country's liquefied natural gas production by 40%.
 The contract sent Technip Energies stock price soaring on its first day of trading, associating it with the largest LNG project in history.